Kepler-45

 The star is exhibiting strong starspot activity, with 4.1% of its surface covered by starspots.

 Planetary system

 The "Hot Jupiter" class planet Kepler-45b, discovered in February 2011, is unusually massive for the M-class parent star.
 Its orbit is aligned within 11 degrees of rotational axis of the star.

-The planet is strongly suspected to have optically thick rings, because planetary shadow appears to be elongated.
+The planet is strongly suspected to have optically thick rings, because its planetary shadow appears to be elongated.